MrLixm/MrLixm.github.io/site/src/.doc/index.rst

 - read and convert rst file as pages
 - collect shelves
 - render pages with their template and write to disk
+- build redirection pages
-- write shelves pages to disk
+- build shelves rss feed
 - copy static resources

 See ``lxmsite._build`` for the code implementation.